 Board member Colin Cumming is the founding principal of TechVen Partners, LLC, a private equity firm focusing technology investments.
 He negotiated TechVen’s first investment, SensiQ Technologies, Inc., and currently serves as CEO and Board Member for SensiQ Technologies.
 Mr. Cumming also currently serves as a Board Member for High Desert Discovery District an independent, non-profit, non-governmental organization committed to technology development in New Mexico.
 Mr. Cumming serves on the Oklahoma Governor’s Science and Technology Council.
 Prior to forming TechVen, Mr. Cumming served as CEO and President of ICx Technologies, Inc. guiding it through an IPO and then through the acquisition by FLIR Systems, Inc. in 2010 and served as a General Manager for FLIR.
 Prior to ICx Technologies, Mr. Cumming founded in 1994 and served as CEO of Nomadics, Inc. Mr. Cumming has extensive experience in technology businesses, especially in identifying key technologies and securing the rapid development and commercialization of emerging technologies.
 Mr. Cumming holds BS and MS degrees in Electrical Engineering from Oklahoma State University.
 He brings significant business expertise to UbiQD including numerous successful exits.

-Board member Dudley McDaniel oversees environment, health, and safety and financing at UbiQD.
+Board member Dudley McDaniel oversees environment, health, and safety at UbiQD, and is one of the company's largest investors.
 He is the former COO of Hillwood International Energy (private oil and gas partnership in Dallas) in charge of upstream shale gas development and international oil and gas deals focused on North Texas, Kurdistan-Iraq and Russia.
 Prior to Hillwood, Dudley had a 30 year career with Chevron in upstream offshore oil and gas management (Texas, Louisiana, Gulf of Mexico, California, Angola, Zaire, Congo, Nigeria, Kuwait, Saudi Arabia, Thailand, etc.), inclusive of 15 years in Africa.
 He led the Chevron entry into Thailand prior the acquisition of Unocal.
 He retired in 2008 from Chevron as Sr. VP Saudi Arabia Chevron.
 Critically, he managed Chevron’s environment, health, and safety team in USA for several years.
 He designed, implemented and led a team of experts in oil field “best practice” systems and standards for Chevron’s oil fields worldwide.
 Dudley received his BS in ocean & petroleum engineering in 1978 from Texas A&M.

 Scientific Advisory Board Member Dr. Brian Korgel is the T. Brockett Hudson Professor of Chemical Engineering at the University of Texas at Austin, Director of the National Science Foundation I/UCRC Center for Next Generation Photovoltaics, and Scientific Advisor to UbiQD.
 Brian was a Founder and Board Member of Piñon Technologies (2007-2011) and Innovalight (2001-2006).
 Innovalight was acquired by DuPont in 2011.
 He serves as Associate Editor for American Chemical Society journal Chemistry of Materials.
 Brian has won numerous awards and honors for his pioneering work in Chemistry, including International Union of Pure and Applied Chemistry (IUPAC) Young Observer (2013), American Association for the Advancement of Science (AAAS) Fellow (2012), American Institute of Chemical Engineers (AIChE) Professional Progress Award (2012), Nanoscale Science and Engineering Forum (NSEF) Forum Award from the American Institute of Chemical Engineers (AIChE) (2011), Edith and Peter O’Donnell Award (TAMEST) (2009), and many more.
 Brian completed his B.S.
 (1991) and Ph.D.
 (1997) in Chemistry at University of California at Los Angeles.
 After a post-doctoral fellowship at the University College Dublin, Ireland (1997) he became Assistant Professor at the University of Texas at Austin (1998).
 Brian’s contributions to the team arise from his many publications and experience with the synthetic chemistry of semiconductor nanocrystals and their application in low-cost thin film solar cells.
 He has worked on I-III-VI colloidal nanocrystals since 2008 and brings critical insight into the preparation of these materials as well as the solar cells that incorporate them.